rotate your phone

 This project began with the client’s vision of building a “small house” on a compact 100-square-meter plot (10x10 meters) that would provide a complete

+privacy.
 When guests enter, a sliding door automatically closes off the bedroom.
-The bathroom features a large high window that frames treetop views while preserving privacy.
+The bathroom features a large high window that frames treetop views while

 Architect: Narucha Kuwattanapasiri